-The Structural External Wall Insulation System (SEWI) is what sets Structherm apart from the rest.
-Whilst a standard EWI system can significantly improve the thermal properties and the aesthetics of a building, the unique Structherm Structural EWI system can go one major step further by adding to the structural integrity of a building too.
-This makes it particularly attractive for the refurbishment of non-traditional property types and is what makes Structherm the UKs number one “go-to” company when it comes to the external refurbishment of such non-trad homes.
+When it comes to the refurbishment of non-traditional properties the Structural External Wall Insulation System (SEWI) is what sets Structherm apart from the rest.
+Whilst a standard EWI system can significantly improve the thermal properties and the aesthetics of a building, the unique, BBA accredited, Structherm system can go one major step further by adding to the structural integrity of a building too.
+This applies to low rise and high rise properties alike.

-Why Structural EWI?
+Why Structural External Wall Insulation?

 Structherm Structural External Wall Insulation – Our Panel